Wood preservation: Biological modified timber

-Wood acetylation
+Acetylation of wood

 Chemical modification of wood at the molecular level has been used to improve its performance properties.
 Many chemical reaction systems for the modification of wood, especially those using various types of anhydrides, have been published; however, the reaction of wood with acetic anhydride has been the most studied.

 The physical properties of any material are determined by its chemical structure.
 Wood contains an abundance of chemical groups called free hydroxyls.
 Free hydroxyl groups readily absorb and release water according to changes in the climatic conditions to which they are exposed.
 This is the main reason why wood's dimensional stability is impacted by swelling and shrinking.
 It is also believed that the digestion of wood by enzymes initiates at the free hydroxyl sites, which is one of the principal reasons why wood is prone to decay.

 Acetylation effectively changes the compounds with free hydroxyls within wood into acetate esters.
 This is done by reacting the wood with acetic anhydride, which comes from acetic acid.
 When free hydroxyl groups are transformed to acetoxy groups, the ability of the wood to absorb water is greatly reduced, rendering the wood more dimensionally stable and, because it is no longer digestible, extremely durable.
 In general, softwoods naturally have an acetyl content from 0.5 to 1.5% and more durable hardwoods from 2 to 4.5%.
 Acetylation takes wood well beyond these levels with corresponding benefits.
 These include an extended coatings life due to acetylated wood acting as a more stable substrate for paints and translucent coatings. acetylated wood is non-toxic and does not have the environmental issues associated with traditional preservation techniques.

 The acetylation of wood was first done in Germany in 1928 by Fuchs.
 In 1946, Tarkow, Stamm and Erickson first described the use of wood acetylation to stabilize wood from swelling in water.
 Since the 1940s, many laboratories around the world have looked at acetylation of many different types of woods and agricultural resources.

 In spite of the vast amount of research on chemical modification of wood, and, more specifically, on the acetylation of wood, commercialization did not come easily.
 The first patent on the acetylation of wood was filed by Suida in Austria in 1930.
 Later, in 1947, Stamm and Tarkow filed a patent on the acetylation of wood and boards using pyridine as a catalyst.
 In 1961, the Koppers Company published a technical bulletin on the acetylation of wood using no catalysis, but with an organic cosolvent In 1977, in Russia, Otlesnov and Nikitina came close to commercialization, but the process was discontinued, presumably because cost-effectiveness could not be achieved.
 In 2007, Titan Wood, a London-based company, with production facilities in The Netherlands, achieved cost-effective commercialization and began large-scale production of acetylated wood under the trade name "Accoya".